Bluntman8338/Secret-Stash/README.md

 ```

-To add the Help Menu, you need to go to the [Editor](https://blargbot.xyz/bbtag/editor "Blargbot IDE") to add it.
+To add the Help Menu, you need to go to the [Editor](https://blargbot.xyz/bbtag/editor "Blargbot IDE").

-If you need any help please reach out to me on Discord
+If you need any help, please reach out to me on Discord

 @bluntman8338